 However a comprehensive 127 page report compiled by Institute of Northern Engineering researchers has refuted the “official story” regarding the 9/11 and WTC7.

-According to the draft report released yesterday by researchers at the University of Alaska Fairbanks (UAF) following a four-year computer modeling study, they concluded that it was scientifically impossible for fires to bring down WTC7.
+According to the study which was released by researchers at the University of Alaska Fairbanks (UAF) following a four-year computer modeling study, they concluded that it was scientifically impossible for fires to bring down WTC7.

 UAF civil engineering professor Leroy Hulsey was the study's principal investigator.
 Feng Xiao, now an associate professor at Nanjing University of Science and Technology, and Zhili Quan, now a bridge engineer for the South Carolina Department of Transportation, were research assistants and co-authors.